 - Vegan and cruelty free

 The eco toilet cleaner from Bio-D is concentrated and 100% naturally derived.
 You can get a fragrance free version or one fragranced with essential oils.
 Bio-D use post-consumer waste plastic bottles and offer refill sizes.
 I’ve used the Bio-D eco washing up liquid and they produce high quality products.

-The Bio-D eco cleaner is free from toxic chemicals, palm oil and is certified vegan friendly.
+The Bio-D eco cleaner is free from toxic chemicals is certified vegan friendly.
 This formula does contain sustainable palm oil.

 - Post-consumer waste plastic bottles

 - Ingredients free from synthetic toxins